Skip to main content

 How did they do it?Applicable EPA Tools

-• Used state climate change data to determine climate vulnerabilities (e.g., more frequent and intense storms, may lead to flooding, which may result in contamination releases or unintended groundwater infiltration).
+• Used state data to determine vulnerabilities such as more frequent and intense storms.
+Storms may lead to flooding, which may result in contamination releases or unintended groundwater infiltration.

 Review the NOAA National Centers for Environmental Information: State Climate Summaries to better identify projected climate risks.